 - Broccoli and cauliflower: Be warned—these were not my baby’s favorite foods.
 That said, I probably didn’t do what I’m suggesting here now, which is to cut just the florets instead of the stem.
 This will make the puree tastier and smoother.
 Then, steam the florets until tender and puree.

 - Beets: Chop off the leafy tops of the beets completely, then wash and peel the beets.
 Cut them into smaller section and steam until tender before pureeing in a blender.
-Make sure to thin with new water, not the reserved water from the pot, in case any of the nitrates made its way into the reserved water.
+Thin with new water, not the reserved water from the pot, in case any of the nitrates made its way into the reserved water.

 - Green beans: Wash the beans and cut off the tips from either end.
 Then, steam until tender and puree in a blender, thinning out with reserved water if needed.

 - Carrots: Wash and peel the carrots and cut into chunks.
 Then, steam the chunks until tender and puree in a blender.
-Make sure not to use the reserved water in case the nitrates seeped into it.
+Don’t use the reserved water in case the nitrates seeped into it.

 - Peaches and nectarines: Peel and remove the pit, then cut into slices to steam.
 Once it’s tender, puree in a blender, thinning out with reserved water if needed.